tomoyukikino/tk-stack/README.md

 Apple's Safari browser also does not support third party cookies, so auth will not function as expected without any proxy workarounds.

-To keep things simple, it is recommendeded that you host your frontend and backend on the same root domain and differ by subdomains.
+To keep things simple, it is recommended that you host your frontend and backend on the same root domain and differ by subdomains.
 For example, the frontend can be served at either `example.com` or `web.example.com`, and the backend hosted at `api.example.com`.